Emotional Granularity: A Guide to Naming Your Feelings

 Think back to a time you felt upset.
 Did you just feel “bad,” or could you pinpoint whether you were disappointed, frustrated, or anxious about a specific thing?

 Emotional granularity is a form of emotional precision.
-A person with low emotional granularity might only have the word “stressed” to describe their general state of negative affect.
+A person with low emotional granularity might only have the word “stressed” to describe their general state of distress.
 In contrast, someone with greater granularity might identify, “I’m overwhelmed by this deadline, irritated at my coworker, and worried about disappointing my team.”
 They can identify the specific emotion at play.

 It’s Not Just About Negative Emotions